-This Product Quality Assessment Report (PQAR) describes the validation of the EMMA v4.4 CO2 and EMMA v4.4 CH4 products (in the following also referred to as XCO2_EMMA and XCH4_EMMA) with TCCON (Total Carbon Column Observing Network; Wunch et al., 2011) ground-based measurements.
+This Product Quality Assessment Report (PQAR) describes the validation of the EMMA v4.5 CO2 and EMMA v4.5 CH4 products (in the following also referred to as XCO2_EMMA and XCH4_EMMA) with TCCON (Total Carbon Column Observing Network; Wunch et al., 2011) ground-based measurements.
 Originally, the EMMA algorithm (v1.3) was described and validated in the publication of Reuter et al. (2013).
 More recently, Reuter et al. (2020) described the latest EMMA CO2 and CH4 validation and developments.
 These publications are the blueprint for this PQAR and several of the shown figures are updated versions of figures shown in them.
 EMMA is composed of an ensemble of individual SCIAMACHY, GOSAT, GOSAT-2, and OCO-2 L2 algorithms and this document also contributes to the inter-comparison of the contributing algorithms.

-For XCO2 we find that the individual algorithms have a single measurement precision in the range of 1.24 ppm (OCO-2 NASA) to 2.36 ppm (GOSAT-2 RemotTeC).
-EMMA has a single measurement precision of 1.72 ppm.
-EMMA's combined regional and seasonal biases (0.30 ppm) are on the lower end of the range of the individual algorithms (0.40 ppm for BESD to 0.89 for GOSAT-2 RemoTeC).
+For XCO2 we find that the individual algorithms have a single measurement precision in the range of 1.29 ppm (OCO-2 NASA) to 2.91 ppm (GOSAT-2 RemotTeC).
+EMMA has a single measurement precision of 1.78 ppm.
+EMMA's combined regional and seasonal biases (0.47 ppm) lie at the lower end of the range of the individual algorithms (0.37 ppm for GOSAT ACOS and GOSAT FOCAL to 0.98 for GOSAT-2 NIES).
 The found linear drifts are small and almost always not significant, i.e., the trend is smaller than twice its uncertainty.
-The linear drift found for EMMA's XCO2 is -0.02±0.12 ppm/a.
-The year-to-year stability is in the range of 0.15 ppm/a (OCO-2 NASA) and 0.40 ppm/a (GOSAT UOL-FP).
+The linear drift found for EMMA's XCO2 is 0.02±0.09 ppm/a.
+The year-to-year stability is in the range of 0.16 ppm/a (OCO-2 NASA) and 0.71 ppm/a (GOSAT RemoTeC).
 EMMA's year-to-year stability is 0.36 ppm/a.

-For XCH4 we find that the individual algorithms have a single measurement precision in the range of 11.73 ppb (GOSAT-2 FOCAL-FP) to 19.02 ppb (GOSAT-2 RemoTeC-PR) except for WFMD which has a single measurement precision of 98.59 ppb.
-EMMA has a single measurement precision of 12.97 ppb (excluding the period till 04/2010).
-EMMA's combined regional and seasonal biases (5.14 ppb) are at the lower end of the range of the individual algorithms (4.32 ppb for RemoTeC-PR to 14.46 ppb for WFMD).
+For XCH4 we find that the individual algorithms have a single measurement precision in the range of 11.51 ppb (GOSAT-2 FOCAL-FP) to 17.80 ppb (GOSAT-2 RemoTeC-PR) except for WFMD which has a single measurement precision of 104.27 ppb.
+EMMA has a single measurement precision of 13.51 ppb (excluding the WFMD including period till 04/2010).
+EMMA's combined regional and seasonal biases (2.59 ppb) are at the lower end of the range of the individual algorithms (2.00 ppb for GOSAT FOCAL FP to 20.39 ppb for WFMD).
 The found linear drifts are usually small and not significant, i.e., the trend is smaller than twice its uncertainty.
-The linear drift found for EMMA's XCH4 is -0.41±0.21 ppb/a.
-The year-to-year stability is in the range of 1.3 ppb/a (GOSAT-2 FOCAL-PR) and 8.0 ppb/a (WFMD).
+The linear drift found for EMMA's XCH4 is 0.11±0.22 ppb/a.
+The year-to-year stability is in the range of 1.4 ppb/a (GOSAT-2 RemoTeC-PR) and 3.5 ppb/a (GOSAT RemoTeC-PR).
+EMMA's year-to-year stability of 1.8 ppb/a is at the lower end of that range.
+The linear drift and year-to-year stability of WFND could not be reliably determined due to the relatively short time span and few station data within the time period.